Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair

 Manic Panic is another popular dye brand that manufactures bright colors and offers a range of semi-permanent purple hair dyes.
 Their Mystic Heather dye is a lilac shade, Purple Haze will give you a bright purple color, and Electric Amethyst is a darker purple.

-As with Fudge Paintbox, you can mix any Manic Panic dye together to create new colors and get the exact shade you want, and these dyes are applied in exactly the same way as Fudge colors.
+As with Fudge Paintbox, you can mix any variant of Manic Panic dye together to create new colors and get the exact shade you want.
+These dyes are applied in exactly the same way as Fudge colors.

 Can You Mix Semi-Permanent Hair Dyes?

 If you can't find your exact color, it is completely fine to mix any Fudge Paintbox or Manic Panic hair dye to get the color you want, or you can design a color that nobody else has.
 Mixing darker shades with lighter shades will create a medium shade.
 You can add varying amounts of blue or red color to change the tone of your purple dye.

 You can experiment with this yourself, or you can visit either of the companies' websites for detailed mixing instructions and examples of the colors that are produced through mixing.
 The table below is designed to give you a base idea of what dyes you might need to add into a purple color to get your desired shade.

 How to Get Certain Shades of Hair Color